Skip to content

 Price Range: $2

 Well, they went and messed with it again.
-You may remember my enthusiastic review of these some time ago.
-When I went to restock last week, there were absolutely no sardines on the shelf.
+Now, we have Northern Catch Sardines in Hot Sauce v.2.
+You may remember my enthusiastic review of Northern Catch Sardines in Hot Sauce v.1 some time ago.
+When I went to restock at Aldi last week, there were absolutely no sardines on the shelf.
 Zero, zilch, nada.
 This week explained the absence.
 They changed them from pilchards to sprats, and from harissa to something more akin to an actual hot sauce.

 I bought three cans anyway.
 Then I went to another Aldi and bought all of the old type they had left, about a dozen cans.
 Then I went home, and opened one of the new cans to assess the situation.